rickschubert/conventional/README.md

 * When you execute the script with

 ```
-go run main.go [changeType] rest of the message with spaces, however you want
+go run main.go [changeType] rest of the message with spaces, even commas
 ```

 * Then we will run `git add -A` to add all files